 - evaluation of the family purchases (clothes, household appliances, etc.).

 A trader-analyst may derive benefit from this indicator only in case of estimation of the long-range investments.

 Consumer Price Index

 CPI is the key indicator reflecting the underlying inflation in the country.
-It displays change of the aggregate price in the group of the most important consumer goods that form the so-called consumer basket of goods and services.
-For clarity’s sake, I must say that the basket includes more than just food.
+It displays a change of the aggregate price in the group of the most important consumer goods that form the so-called consumer basket of goods and services.
+For clarity’s sake, I must say that the basket includes more than just-food.

-There are also minor consumer price indices used for evaluation of changes in a separate economy sector.
-CPI Ex Food & Energy is a most popular indicator, which does not include the most volatile fields such as food and energy.
+There are also minor consumer price indices used for the evaluation of changes in a separate economy sector.
+CPI Ex Food & Energy is the most popular indicator, which does not include the most volatile fields such as food and energy.